allenai/dolma/configs/dolma3p5-resharding/14t/README.md

   --profile YOUR_READ_ONLY_PROFILE
 ```

-Verification lists output objects and compares NPY bytes divided by four with
+Verification lists output objects and estimates token counts from uint32 file
-the proposal.
-It does not read array contents or modify S3.
+sizes for comparison with the proposal.
+It does not read array contents or
+modify source data.

 Accept the dataset only when: